 - It does not take into account valuable nurture programs and other later-stage touchpoints.

-Pros and Cons of Last Touch Attribution model
+Pros and Cons of the Last Touch Attribution Model

-- It helps provide an overview of late-stage campaigns that motivated the purchase for long sales cycles.
+- It helps provide an overview of late-stage campaigns that motivate the purchase for long sales cycles.

-- It might not give an accurate depiction of what actually influenced the buyer to make the purchase decision.
+- It might not accurately depict what influenced the buyer to make the purchase decision.

 What do you need to know about multi-touch attribution?

 Multi-touch attribution is one of the best methods to measure marketing ROI.
-This model allows marketers to assign weightage or percentage to every touchpoint your customers’ hits during the entire purchase cycle.
+This model allows marketers to assign weightage or percentage to every touchpoint their customers hit during the purchase cycle.
 Depending on your strategy, you may assign equal weightage to every touchpoint, or you can also assign more weightage to the first and last touchpoints and equal weights to every touch that comes in between.

-The reason we give preference to multi-touch attribution over single-attribution is that it is able to provide a more comprehensive insight into your marketing plan and it gives flexibility as well.
-Once you are more familiar with the process, you will be able to distinguish between touchpoints that were more popular among the buyers and helped them become conversions.
+The reason we give preference to multi-touch attribution over single-attribution is that it can provide a more comprehensive insight into your marketing plan, and it gives flexibility as well.
+Once you are more familiar with the process, you can distinguish between more popular touchpoints among the buyers and help them become conversions.

-If you are a startup owner and struggling to plan and budget for the marketing and financial aspects of your business.
-You should hire or speak to competitive startup accountants or work with an expert marketing agency.
+If you are a startup owner struggling to plan and budget for your business’s marketing and financial aspects, you should hire or speak to competitive startup accountants or work with an expert marketing agency.

 How to work out the ROI formula based on attribution models?

-Once you have familiarized yourself with the above two sections.
-It would be reasonable to move towards the mathematical calculation of the marketing ROI formula.
-The formula that has the capacity to address your business needs and can help craft an ideal marketing strategy for your firm.
+Once you have familiarized yourself with the above two sections, moving towards the mathematical calculation of the marketing ROI formula would be reasonable.
+The formula that can address your business needs can help craft an ideal marketing strategy for your firm.

-To begin, you need to first set up the attribution model as listed above.
-You may do this by the assistance of an analytical tool such as Google Analytics.
+First, you need to set up the attribution model as listed above.
+You may do this with the assistance of an analytical tool such as Google Analytics.

 As an example, let’s suppose that you want to calculate ROI for your live webinar.
 You wish to attract as many viewers as possible.
-In order to track your viewers, you adopt the multi-touch attribution approach.
-Suppose you assign 20% weightage to the last and first touchpoints, and equal weightage to touch-points that come in between.
-Once the webinar is over, you will track each of the marketing channels and the number of viewers it was able to generate.
+To track your viewers, you adopt the multi-touch attribution approach.
+Suppose you assign 20% weightage to the last and first touchpoints and equal weightage to touch-points that come in between.
+Once the webinar is over, you will track each of the marketing channels and the number of viewers it generated.

 Digital marketing and how to measure its ROI?

 As mentioned above, in order to measure your digital marketing ROI, you will need to set unique goals and objectives.
 You can use Google Analytics to get access to data.
-This data might be useful in sorting out the best digital marketing metrics for your company.
+This data might be useful in sorting out your company’s best digital marketing metrics.

 - Conversion Rate (CR)

 Most of us are aware of the term conversion rate as it is a common marketing terminology.
-If the mantra of your marketing campaign is to improve your conversion rate.
-Then this might be the best metric to tell whether you are achieving your goal or not.
-Not only this, but it also gives an insight into the performance of your marketing campaign.
+Suppose the mantra of your marketing campaign is to improve your conversion rate.
+Then this might be the best metric to tell whether you are achieving your goal.
+Not only this, but it also gives an insight into your marketing campaign’s performance.
 This can help you work on better allocation of resources to achieve higher results and increase the return on investment in future.

 You might want to consider other factors when choosing the type of conversion rate.
-One such type is ”conversion rates by channel”, which helps determine the source of traffic.
+One such type is ”conversion rates by channel”, which helps determine the traffic source.

 - Customer Lifetime Value (CLV)

-Customer lifetime value is another popular measure to get a comprehensive understanding of your marketing ROI.
+Customer lifetime value is another popular measure to comprehensively understand your marketing ROI.
 CLV gives an average estimate of how much an individual customer will spend over their lifetime as a consumer.
 You might have to associate customer acquisition costs before working on this metric.